color

 The color module's core color type.

-An alpha value is always present as the color's fourth component.
+The color's alpha value is always present as the color's fourth component.

 Example